Deep Learning for Time Series Anomaly Detection: A Survey: Application Areas of Deep Anomaly Detection in Time Series

 Earthquake prediction relies heavily on earthquake precursor data.
 Anomalies associated with earthquake precursors can be classified into two main categories: tendency changes and high-frequency mutations.
 When a tendency does not follow its normal periodic evolution, it is called a changing tendency.
 Disturbance of high frequency refers to sudden changes in observations that occur with high frequency and large amplitude and often show irregular patterns. \citet{cai2019anomaly} develop a predictive model for normal data by employing LSTM units.
-Moreover, prediction errors are used to determine whether the behaviour is normal or unusual.
 Further advantages of LSTM networks include the ability to detect earthquake precursor data without elaborating preprocessing directly.